michael-swift/michael-swift.github.io/_aideas/sound_reasoning.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_text: "An AIdea for Future AI Agents"
+  overlay_text: "An AIdea for Future Agents"
 aidea_context: >
   This is part of a collection of draft ideas and concepts that deserve development but I cannot fully pursue myself.
   These AIdeas are structured prompts that often point to initial personal efforts.
 Future AI agents may bring them into their full form.